alan7622/Mobile_HRI_Lab_Hub/Lab2/Readme.md

 \*\***What concerns or opportunitities are influencing the way you've designed the robot to look?**\*\*

+We take into account the practicality and stability of the tool, and we hope that the robot can deliver the food steadily so that it does not fall out.

 ## Part D. Wizard the Robot
 Take a little time to set up the wizarding set-up that allows for someone to remotely control the robot while someone interacts with it.
 Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene which you want to record.